-These tests are all part of the larger body of research we are generating in order to identify and optimize part speed, quality and cost variables with the specific solutions we will be using in our micro-factories.
+These tests are all part of the larger body of research we are generating to identify and optimize part speed, quality and cost variables with the specific solutions we will be using in our micro-factories.

 Our ambition to serve the maritime spare parts industry incites us to continue our research in filament, quality control and other aspects of additive manufacturing.
-Through dedication, research and creative thinking, we will continue to bring solutions to real world problems.
+Through dedication, research and creative thinking, we will continue to bring solutions to real-world problems.